VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * a parametersless public constructor which is called whenever this node is created
 * `IDisposable` is called when the node is deleted or the scene containing the instance gets deleted.

-It is not recomened to use a contructor and implement `IDisposable`, because this let us assume that you want to do anything with external resources, threads or other *unmanaged* elements.
+It is not recomened to use a constructor and implement `IDisposable`, because this let us assume that you want to do anything with external resources, threads or other *unmanaged* elements.
 Instead consider the use of [Custom Resources](#custom-resources)!

 ### Persistence